pavlinsrepo/Homework/README.md

 ---

 - Once our cluster is created, it will take us to the new page where our cluster dashboard is.
-It takes to wait 10-15 minutes for aws to create the cluster for us.
+We may have to wait a few minutes for AWS to create the cluster.
 Then we have to create a node-group that will represent our worker nodes.
 <img width="700" alt="dashboard when you create the cluster" src="https://github.com/pavlinsrepo/Homework/assets/163166111/4c2ab074-7ba2-49b0-9f36-196b5d3d1674">

 ---

-- When we want to create a node group, we go to the compute section below, and then click on the add node group button.
+- To create a node group, we should go to the compute section below, and then click on the add node group button.
 <img width="700" alt="making a node group" src="https://github.com/pavlinsrepo/Homework/assets/163166111/9da3560e-4b07-47ae-be0a-dbda5ca1c4c0">

 ---
-- To create a node group we will need a role from the IAM service, and for the role we will choose to be assigned to ec2 (We choose ec2 because our worker nodes will be ec2), these three permissions that I have shown are mandatory for our worker nodes to function.
+-  We will need a role from the IAM service, and for the role we will choose to be assigned to ec2 (We choose EC2 because our worker nodes will be EC2), these three permissions that I have shown are mandatory for our worker nodes to function.

 <img width="600" alt="node group role" src="https://github.com/pavlinsrepo/Homework/assets/163166111/b6937cfe-e9db-46dc-a213-6c77d7687871">
 <img width="600" alt="the type of permissions" src="https://github.com/pavlinsrepo/Homework/assets/163166111/9c8f5283-ba07-4d6c-89e7-56589be18a02">